weifengliu-ssslab/Benchmark_SpMV_using_CSR/README.md

 - Benchmarking

-1. Make sure ``Makefile`` in folder ``spmv_opencl_amd`` has corrected pathes.
+1. Make sure ``Makefile`` in folder ``spmv_opencl_amd`` has corrected paths.

 2. Run ``make USE_DOUBLE=0`` or ``make USE_DOUBLE=1`` for building single precision or double precision SpMV.

-3. Run the generated executable file with an arguement (filename of the benchmark matrix in the Matrix Market format).
+3. Run the generated executable file with an argument (filename of the benchmark matrix in the Matrix Market format).
 E.g. ``./spmv /home/user/Downloads/matrices/filename.mtx``

 <br><hr>
 <h3>nVidia platform</h3>

 - Prerequisites

-1. processor: nVidia Tegra K1 or above,
+1. Processor: nVidia Tegra K1 or above,

 2. OS: Ubuntu Linux 14.04 or above,